Brief Instructions

 How to Activate Dr.Web for UNIX Mail Servers

-1.Register on Doctor Web website at https://products.drweb.com/register/v4.
+1.Register on the website of the Doctor Web company at https://products.drweb.com/register/v4.

 How to Upgrade Dr.Web for UNIX Mail Servers